shhtergal/Path_Finding/README.md

   - Load Map
   - Define Obstacles and Goals
   - Generate Voronoi Diagram
+  - Pathfinding with Dijkstra’s Algorithm and A*
-  - Visualization and Path Planning
+  - Visualization and Results

 ## How to Run
 1. Clone or download the repository.